overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

 `options` - Contains all the clickable menu items.
 `item` - Defined as a key, can be empty if you don't want it to do anything.
 `item/title` - If not using keys then sets the title for the button.
+`item/image` - Image url, puts the image at the top of the metadata popover.
 `item/menu` - Menu identifier that the button will take you to, when defined an arrow pointing to the right to indicate a menu will be shown.
 `item/arrow` - Shows an arrow on the right side like `menu` does, useful when you are